Boat trip to Birka – Experience the Viking city from Stockholm

 Boat trip to Birka – The Viking City

-Depart from: Stockholm, Hovgården, Mariefred, Härjarö and Södertälje
+Departure points: Stockholm, Hovgården, Mariefred, Härjarö, and Södertälje

 Birka Viking City